Thu, 29 December 2016

 Nutritional Tip of the Week:

-The Yoga Teachers College combines new technology and age-old apprenticeship to deliver a level of education previously unavailable anywhere.
-We train students not just teach, but to become local business leaders in the mind-body wellness industry
+Thanks to our sponsor: Yoga Teachers College The YOGABODY Teachers College combines new technology and age-old apprenticeship to deliver a level of education previously The YOGABODY Teachers College combines new technology and age-old apprenticeship to deliver a level of education previously unavailable anywhere.
+We train students not just teach, but to become local business leaders in the mind-body wellness industry Join the Early Notification List for First Application Preference: |

 Nutritional Tip of the Week: